Adam Somerset reviews Absolute Optimist by Menna Elfyn which commemorates the centenary of women’s suffrage.

 Menna Elfyn’s study of the poet Eluned Phillips was first published by Gomer in 2016.
 Honno’s new version, translated into English by Elinor Wyn Reynolds, performs a threefold service for a new readership.
 It presents to a broader audience an important woman of Wales.
 It includes a selection of verse and it provides critical insight into cultural debates of times not far past.

 The subtitle is Remembering Eluned Phillips.
 If it deals lightly on biography, which was guarded with privacy, it is the work of a poet engaged in matters poetic.
 The book’s first words are:

 In this account, you will experience waves of happiness and rough currents that will bring you into sunlight and sometimes to the edge of the rocks.
 This has been my experience in putting this book together.

-Among the unpublished work is a play Robot which is held by the National Library.
-Menna Elfyn contributes a valuable piece of theatre criticism in giving it a 20 page analysis.
+Among the unpublished work is the play Robot which is held by the National Library.
+Menna Elfyn contributes a valuable piece of theatre criticism in giving it a 20-page analysis.
 She ends by drawing out the continuity of literary gifts that enabled Phillips to span verse, drama and libretti.